buke/quickjs-go/README.md

 }
 ```

-#### Automatic Class Binding with Reflection
+#### Automatic Class Creation with Reflection

-Automatically generate JavaScript classes from Go structs using reflection. **Important: Go struct fields are automatically converted to JavaScript class accessors, providing getter/setter functionality that directly maps to the underlying Go object fields, ensuring automatic synchronization between JavaScript and Go.**
+Automatically generate JavaScript classes from Go structs using reflection.
+Go struct fields are automatically converted to JavaScript class accessors, providing getter/setter functionality that directly maps to the underlying Go object fields.

 ```go
 package main